NREL/EnergyPlus/design/FY2018/NFP-OnOffThermostat.md

 The function of GetZoneAirSetPoints in the ZoneTempPredictorCorrector will be revised to add a reading section to read an additional field of the ZoneControl:Thermostat and to set up the temperature difference.
 The temperature difference will be used in both heating and cooling.

-### Revise CalcPredictedSystemLoad ###
+### Revise CalcZoneAirTempSetPoints ###

-When the temperature difference (dt) is greater than 0, the following calculation procedures will be performed:
+When the temperature difference (dt) is greater than 0, the following calculation procedures will be performed in 4 control types:

 #### Heating

-1. When the zone air temperature at the previous time step < setpoint
+1. When the zone air temperature at the previous time step <= setpoint + dt

-   Calculate the predicted load based on the setpoint and request heating
+   Calculate the setpoint based on the heating setpoint + dt and request heating

-2. When the zone air temperature > setpoint
+2. When the zone air temperature > setpoint + dt

-   Calculate the predicted load based on the setpoint + dt and request heating
+   Calculate the setpoint based on the heating setpoint and request heating

 #### Cooling

-1. When the zone air temperature at the previous time step > setpoint
+1. When the zone air temperature at the previous time step >= setpoint - dt

-   Calculate the predicted load based on the setpoint and request cooling
+   Calculate the setpoint based on the cooling setpoint - dt and request cooling

-2. When the zone air temperature < setpoint
+2. When the zone air temperature < setpoint - dt

-   Calculate the predicted load based on the setpoint - dt and request cooling
+   Calculate the setpoint based on the cooling setpoint - dt and request cooling

-The predicted load will be assigned to the value of ZoneSysEnergyDemand( ZoneNum ).TotalOutputRequired.
+This procedures will be applied to 3 control types: SingleHeating, SingleCooling, and DualSetpoint.
+However, the procedure will not be applied to a control type of SinglHeatingAndCooling.

 ### Add min operation time in the AirLoopHVAC:UnitaryHeatPump:AirToAir:MultiSpeed